clbarnes/validatrix/README.md

             accum.add_failure("value is odd".into(), &["avalue".into()]);
         }

-        // Fields implementing validatrix::Validate can be accumulated too. accum.prefix.push("b".into());
+        // Fields implementing validatrix::Validate can have validation errors accumulated too. accum.prefix.push("b".into());
         self.b.validate_inner(accum);
         // Make sure to pop the prefix even if you return early!